Painting Wood? Use These Pro Tips for Different Wood Types

 Sanding

-Lightly sand the entire surface with fine-grit sandpaper (150-220 grit) to provide “tooth” for the paint to grip onto.
+Lightly sand all surfaces with 150–220 grit to create tooth for the coating.
 Wipe away dust with a tack cloth.

 Priming

-Apply a coat of primer designed for MDF or plywood.
-An oil-based primer works well for blocking stains and sealing the wood.
-Let it dry as directed.
-For the smoothest finish, lightly sand the primer before painting.
+Apply a primer designed for MDF or plywood.
+Oil‑based primers are excellent for sealing and stain blocking.
+Allow to dry fully; for the smoothest results, lightly sand the primer before paint.

 Painting

-You can now apply two coats of latex or oil-based paint, waiting 2-4 hours between coats.
-For trim like baseboards, use a trim paint and brush for the best results.
-Consider using a roller for large, flat surfaces.
+Apply two coats of latex or oil‑based paint, waiting 2–4 hours between coats.
+Use trim paint and a brush for profiles like baseboards, and a roller for large, flat areas.

 Sealing